nspcc-dev/neofs-http-gw/README.md

    `__NEOFS__EXPIRATION_EPOCH` attribute
  * `FileName` attribute is set from multipart's `filename` if not set explicitly via `X-Attribute-FileName` header
+ * `Content-Type` attribute is set from multipart's `Content-Type` header if not set via `X-Attribute-Content-Type` header
  * `Timestamp` attribute can be set using gateway local time if using HTTP_GW_UPLOAD_HEADER_USE_DEFAULT_TIMESTAMP option and if request doesn't provide `X-Attribute-Timestamp` header of its own